top of page

 Supplies needed:

 • Watercolor paint set- If you have one, bring it!
-(If you need one, scan QR Code for a recommended set)
+If you need one, feel free to scan the QR code.
+A few recommended palettes will also be sent to you upon registration.
+However, any quality set will do (ranging $10-$40+)

 • And a smile!